WillUK99/productsREST-API/README.md

-Small project to scaffold out and build an api with ts.
+Small project to scaffold out and build an api with ts & learn some mongoDB :) .